Search is on Lee County burglary suspects in Albany

-They realized that it was the homeowner and they decided to take off and leave, said Lee County Sheriff Reggie Rachals.
+"They realized that it was the homeowner and they decided to take off and leave," said Lee County Sheriff Reggie Rachals.

 The men drove away in a black Ford truck.
 The homeowner then followed the vehicle while calling police.

-He went to get their license plate number and it was obstructed.
-They had altered the tag number of the vehicle, said Chief Deputy Lewis Harris Jr., Lee County Sheriff TMs Office.
+"He went to get their license plate number and it was obstructed.
+They had altered the tag number of the vehicle," said Chief Deputy Lewis Harris Jr., Lee County Sheriff's Office.

 With Lee County Sheriff's on their tail, the thieves headed into Albany.
 They bailed from the getaway truck at the intersection of 10th Avenue and Argonne Drive.
 They abandoned vehicle was recovered by police.
 Inside, they found several items which included laptop.
 This lead the Sheriff's Office to believe that other homes on Forrester Parkway were also burglarized.

-There is a possibility that we might have more victims with the description of the backpacks that were full that they were carrying when they jumped out of the truck and ran on foot, said Chief Deputy Harris.
+"There is a possibility that we might have more victims with the description of the backpacks that were full that they were carrying when they jumped out of the truck and ran on foot," said Chief Deputy Harris.

-Anyone with information regarding this case is encouraged to contact the Lee County Sheriff's Office at (229) 759-6012 or the Albany Police Department TMs Criminal Investigation Bureau at (229) 431-3288.
-If you prefer to provide information anonymously, you may call " Crime Stoppers by dialing (229) 436-TIPS.
-Stay connected to MySouthWestGA.com as this story develops and the FOX 31 Newscast at 10 PM.
-Visit us on Facebook and Twitter to join in on the conversation and connect with FOX 31!
+Anyone with information regarding this case is encouraged to contact the Lee County Sheriff's Office at (229) 759-6012 or the Albany Police Department's Criminal Investigation Bureau at (229) 431-3288.
+If you prefer to provide information anonymously, you may call " Crime Stoppers " by dialing (229) 436-TIPS.